 One Second After.
 The book that changed my family’s life.
 Maybe after that glowing headline, you don’t even need to read the review to know what I think.
 But I have to say, of all the apocalyptic books that I’ve read through my life, THIS one changed it.

 What is the Book About?

-This book is an apocalyptic thriller where a small town goes into darkness with no power supply after suffering the aftermath of nuclear bombs and explosions.
+This book is an apocalyptic thriller where a small town goes into the darkness with no power supply after suffering the aftermath of nuclear bombs and explosions.
 This terrifying experience forces people to learn basic survival skills, with no access to phones, airplanes, or cars.
 A history professor uses his years of expertise to understand what has happened.
 With the added help of professionals, they discover that these detrimental effects are the results of an Electromagnetic Pulse attack on the United States.

 Essentially, this is a military history book, and the author of One Second After is educated in military history, and we see a strong reflection of the author in the main character, John Matherson.
 The central aspect of One Second After is showing how people cope without food and power and hustle only on emergency supplies.

 What is The Book All About?

 This story takes place in an American town after the 9/11 attack.
 By referencing this real attack in fiction, the author lures in the readers.
 The Electromagnetic Pulse attack on this small town affects many, and people begin to starve to death while others learn how to manage basic survival.
 This American town is left in the dark with no power, and cut off from the rest of the country.
 With no connection to an electrical grid, people find this experience terrifying as the aftermath of this attack is devastating.
 The thought of living without power is scary for any person.
 However, this book takes the reality one step further as people with diabetes struggle to keep their insulin cool with no possibility of power.